Precancers (Actinic Keratoses)

 How are AKs treated?

-Most commonly, they are frozen off with liquid nitrogen (“cryotherapy”) to prevent them from turning into a squamous cell skin cancer.
+Most commonly, they are frozen off with liquid nitrogen (“cryotherapy”) to prevent them from turning into a squamous cell carcinoma or skin cancer.
+If left untreated, the condition can turn into skin cancer.
+Ensuring the skin is treated promptly is important.

-While Cryotherapy is the gold standard for spot treatments of AKs, there are several global treatments that are also available.
-These treatments include photodynamic therapy (Blu-Light), topical chemotherapy creams, and chemical peels.
-Each of these treatments cause local destruction of the premalignant cells, which allows the skin to regenerate with new, healthy cells.
-These treatments utilize different mechanisms to destroy precancerous lesions, so there are different risks and benefits associated with each treatment.
-Our providers can discuss the specifics of each treatment and determine a plan that is ideal for your health.
+While cryotherapy is the gold standard for spot treatments of AKs, there are several global treatments that are also available.
+These treatments include photodynamic therapy (BLU-U® with Levulan or Ameluz), topical chemotherapy creams (such as Efudex), and chemical peels/skin peels (such as medium-depth trichloroacetic acid, TCA, peels).
+Each of these treatments causes local destruction of the precancerous cells, which allows the skin to regenerate with new, healthy cells over several weeks.
+These treatments utilize different mechanisms to destroy the abnormal skin, so there are different risks and benefits associated with each treatment.
+Our physicians and physician assistants can discuss the specifics of each treatment and determine a plan that is ideal for your health.

 Faqs